-The Model 3301B was designed and optimized for the measurement of CW type signals.
+The Model 3301B is designed and optimized for the measurement of CW type signals.
 However, this unit is fully capable of dealing accurately with impulsive type signals, with some special considerations.
-This section is intended to guide the user who intends to use the 3301B to measure impulsive signals.
-By following the guidance given here accurate measurements of impulsive signals may be performed.
-The 3301B may be used to measure all of the important characteristics of an impulse signal which falls within its bandwidth and dynamic range.
+This section guides the user who intends to use the Model 3301B to measure impulsive signals.
+By following the provided guidance, accurate measurements of impulsive signals may be performed.
+The Model 3301B may be used to measure the important characteristics of an impulse signal that fall within its bandwidth and dynamic range.
 However, the measurement of impulsive signals requires some special cautions to avoid saturation of the antenna amplifier.